Frequently asked questions

 There are 35 different factors that can weaken muscles throughout the body.
 Depending on how long the problems have been around will determine if the muscle will have temporary, intermittent or chronic weakness.
 Those factors that can weaken a muscle can be locally within the muscle tissue itself or from a remote location somewhere else in the body.
 The 35 factors fall under the body’s major systems, such as: structure, organ imbalances, chemical imbalances, psychological and stress issues, and electrical signal problems in the nerves and meridians of Chinese acupuncture points.

-Can you help with pain without drugs?
+Can you help pain without drugs?

 Weakened muscles around a joint can create improper movement within a joint.
 When a joint moves improperly, it will create friction between the two surfaces of the joint.
 Remember a joint is when two opposite surfaces of bones meet together, like a knee.
 Friction eventually leads to pain and swelling in the joint.
 When any muscle is weakened, the normal muscles on the other side of the joint will pull harder on the joint because they are at full strength.
 This will result in the normal muscles becoming shorter from pulling so much.
 Most physicians will give pills to help “relax” the normal muscles, but those muscles are actually doing their normal job.
 To alleviate the pain, you must correct and strengthen the weakened muscle, not relax the normal working shortened muscle.
 Restoring a weakened muscle to its proper length and strength will reduce and eliminate friction in a joint which will then reduce pain, all without drugs.

-What type of system do you use?
+What type of system do you have?

 The system I use in the office is known as Bio Systems Integration.
 It is a system that was developed by Dr. Milton Dowty.
 He integrated five health care methods into one.
-These system include:
+These system include: Applied Kinesiology, Clinical Kinesiology, Sacro-Occipital Technique, Bio-Resonance Technique, and Acupunture / Electronic Meridian Therapy.

 I have seen a wide variety of conditions.
 The testing I incorporate gives a comprehensive examination of the body’s structure deviations, chemical imbalances, organ dysfunctions, psychological stress, and acupuncture impairments.
 The assessment of all these biological systems gives insight into resolution of complex health problems.